blabla1337/skf-flask/skf/markdown/knowledge_base/145-knowledge_base--User_restriction_for_sensitive_data--.md

 Whenever sensitive data is stored on the server you should consider storing this data in a separate folder with permission rules in order to prevent unauthorised users to read these files.
-As an in depth solution you could also check if the session of the user has sufficient privileges to read the files according to the level of authorization.
+As an in depth solution you could also check if the session of the user has sufficient privileges to read the files according to the level of authorisation.